Disaster & Cruelty

 The National Center for Prosecution of Animal Abuse, a program of the National District Attorneys Association, has partnered with the ASPCA and Animal Legal Defense Fund to present a series of webinars to address the needs of professionals, especially prosecutors, veterinarians, and law enforcement, who pursue animal abusers.

-This 8-part webinar series presented by the ASPCA Field Investigations and Response (FIR) Department will explore issues critical to successful investigations and response for animals in crisis, including animals in natural or man-made disaster situations.
-Animal welfare professionals, veterinarians, emergency management, law enforcement, public health and other government officials will especially benefit from these free, 90-minute webinars.
+This 10-part series presented by the ASPCA Field Investigations and Response (FIR) Department will explore issues critical to successful investigations and response for animals in crisis, including animals in natural or man-made disaster situations.
+Animal welfare professionals, veterinarians, emergency management, law enforcement, public health and other government officials will especially benefit from these free, self-paced sessions.
+Courses are either 90- or 60-minutes in length.

 Graduate Certificate in Veterinary Forensic Sciences